thoppe/5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8/README.md

 Want to find more password dumps?
 Start here, [https://www.vigilante.pw/](https://www.vigilante.pw/])

 More reading about the source data can be found in this nice [Ars writeup](http://arstechnica.com/security/2016/06/how-linkedins-password-sloppiness-hurts-us-all/)

+A [student project](https://www.hasanhaq.com/pass-rnn-1) that also used RNN-LSTM but with a slightly different approach.